Women's Champions League round of 32 latest

 Article body

-UEFA Women's Champions League holders Lyon began their title defence with a comeback victory against Juventus while last season's runners-up Wolfsburg and semi-finalists Barcelona and Paris Saint-Germain also won as 15 of the first legs were played on Wednesday and Thursday.
-The second legs are next week.
+UEFA Women's Champions League holders Lyon began their title defence with a comeback victory against Juventus while last season's runners-up Wolfsburg and semi-finalists Barcelona and Paris Saint-Germain also won as 15 of the first legs were played last week.
+Second legs in those ties run from Tuesday to Thursday.

 - Juventus twice led Lyon but the holders turned the game to make it 23 wins out of 23 in their round of 32 matches.